damianhakert/damianhakert.github.io/source/posts/2016-06-17-ssg-overview-gitlab-pages-part-3-examples-ci.html.md

 ## Build any SSG site with GitLab Pages

-Along the previous articles of this series on Static Site Generators, we explained the difference between [static and dynamic websites][part-1], and provided a general [overview on Modern SSGs][part-2].
+In the previous articles of this series on Static Site Generators, we explained the difference between [static and dynamic websites][part-1], and provided a general [overview on Modern SSGs][part-2].
 Now let's understand how can we use them with [GitLab Pages][pages].

 You can use [GitLab Pages][pages] to host and build **any** [SSG][ssgs] available!
 You can also use custom domains, SSL/TLS certificates, create as many sites as you want, and deploy your site from **private repositories**.
-And that's all **for free**!
+And that's all **for free** on GitLab.com!
 If you are not familiar with GitLab Pages, you might want to read the article "[Hosting on GitLab.com with GitLab Pages][post-pages]", where you will find this information and a detailed step-by-step guide to walk you through the process.
 See also the [quick start guide][pages] and the [official documentation][pages-ee] for further information.

 ## SSGs examples

-On the following tables you can explore some examples of SSGs sites **built with GitLab Pages** and hosted by GitLab.
+On the following tables you can explore some examples of SSGs sites **built with GitLab Pages** and hosted on GitLab.com.
 Some of them came from contributions from our community.
-We'll be very happy to have your [contribution] too!
+We'll be very happy to have [your contribution] too!

-The key for building your site with GitLab Pages is the GitLab CI configuration file, called `.gitlab-ci.yml`.
+The key for [building your site with GitLab Pages][ci-for-pages] is the GitLab CI configuration file, called `.gitlab-ci.yml`.

-In order to make GitLab CI work for this specific purpose is creating a job called `pages`, and generate your compiled site to a `public` folder.
-Everything else is adjustable to our needs.
+To make GitLab CI work for this specific purpose is necessary creating a job called `pages`, and generate your compiled site to a `public` folder.
+Everything else is adjustable to your needs.

 On the tables below, there are some examples we've gathered for you, organized by their respective environments.